jjasici/Chord-Trace/README.md

 A cross platform mobile application, which helps users learn music theory by allowing users to search for songs by chord, view chord information, and then listen to the songs.

+The paper, adjecent to this project can be found [here](./docs/FinalReportJonitaJasici.pdf)

 ## Pre-requisites
 - [Node](https://nodejs.org/docs/latest/api/)
 - [Expo](https://docs.expo.dev/)